 Participants will understand:

 Delivered by two well-trained presenters, the program begins by examining the messages audiences have received about sexual health and intimate relationships in general.
-This provides a baseline that enables the audience to agree on what the components of a healthy, respectful relationship are.
+This provides a baseline that enables the audience to agree on what the components of a healthy, respectful relationships are.
 This component is intentionally inclusive of a range of gender identity and orientation.

 The program then explores the ways in which our culture justifies unhealthy sexual behavior, engaging audiences in a critical analysis of how entitlement and privilege enable individuals to perpetrate sexually violent acts, and explicitly situates consent as the necessary, principled component of any relationship.
 It also addresses the difference between risk reduction and its emphasis on the victim’s “responsibility” for protecting themselves, and the critical role a community can and must play in reducing the risks for the vulnerable among them.